Sales and Marketing

 Run heatmaps and click tests on your webpages, test multiple variations of your landing pages, get comprehensive insights, and deliver a stellar website experience.

-Marketers are heavily focused on driving traffic towards websites with SEO efforts and social media, but what happens once visitors start landing on your website?
-How does this traffic convert to leads, and exactly what can you as a marketer do to continuously improve on conversions?
-You’ve to work on conversion rate optimization (CRO), and here’s a comprehensive guide to help you understand it.
+Marketers focus heavily on driving traffic towards websites with SEO efforts and social media, but what happens once visitors start landing on your website?
+How does this traffic convert to leads, and what exactly can you do as a marketer to continuously improve on conversions?
+Here’s a comprehensive guide to help you understand what conversion rate optimization (CRO) is, and how it can help your company.

 Conversion rate optimization is the data-driven process of modifying your website and its elements to improve conversion rate.
-A conversion is an action that you want your visitors to take, like - signing up, making a purchase, clicking on a link, subscribing for a newsletter, etc.
+A conversion is an action that you want your visitors to take.
+Examples include signing up, making a purchase, clicking on a link, or subscribing to a newsletter.

-CRO helps you drive more conversions from your existing website traffic by optimizing the website experience.
-Let’s assume 10 out of 100 website visitors sign up for a free trial.
-After improving your website, it could increase to 20 sign-ups for 100 visitors.
+CRO helps you convert more of your existing website traffic by optimizing the website experience.
+Let’s assume 10 out of 100 of your website visitors sign up for a free trial.
+After improving your website, this rate could increase to 20 sign-ups per 100 visitors.

 A website conversion refers to completing a site goal.
 Site goals are essentially website actions that align with the overall webpage objective.
 Different businesses set different kinds of site goals.
 Website conversions or site goals fall into two categories: